eduardcazacu/aes-reference-image/README.md

 ```bash
 $ petalinux-config --get-hw-description=<path-to-hdf>
 ```
 for example, for the default z7-20 hdf, use the following path (from project root): ./hdf/default/zybo-z7-20/

+The master-z7-20 will have the ./hdf/default/zybo-z7-20/ configuration preselected.

 # Packaging image